Here's why Dean Heller is the Senate's most endangered Republican

-GARDNERVILLE, Nev. — While a handful of University of Nevada, Reno college Republicans discussed state and national politics over sausages and fried lamb testicles here last weekend, a woman decked out in a patriotic red, white and blue outfit walked by and pointed to one of the students wearing a Dean Heller campaign sticker.
+GARDNERVILLE, Nev. — While a handful of Republican students from the University of Nevada, Reno discussed politics over sausages and fried lamb testicles here last weekend, a woman decked out in a patriotic red, white and blue outfit walked by.
+She pointed to one of the students wearing a Dean Heller campaign sticker.

 “It must be lonely,” she observed.